-3 years
+Computers and equipment 3 years

-5 years
+Furniture and fixtures 5 years

-3 years
+Software 3 years

 Leases

 Right-of-use assets ("ROU assets") represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 Variable lease payments are not included in the calculation of the right-of-use asset and lease liability due to uncertainty of the payment amount and are recorded as lease expense in the period incurred.
 As most of the leases do not provide an implicit rate, the Company used its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 Otherwise, the implicit rate was used when readily determinable.
 The lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.